chebfun/chebsite/docs/functions/chebfun2/quiver3.md

 ---
-title: """quiver3"""
+title: "quiver3"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """quiver3"""
+function_name: "quiver3"
-snippet: """3-D quiver plot of a CHEBFUN2V at data mapped by a CHEBFUN2."""
+snippet: "3-D quiver plot of a CHEBFUN2V at data mapped by a CHEBFUN2."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- QUIVER3  3-D quiver plot of a CHEBFUN2V at data mapped by a CHEBFUN2.
+<pre class="help-text"> QUIVER3  3-D quiver plot of a CHEBFUN2V at data mapped by a CHEBFUN2.

   QUIVER3(Z, F) plots velocity vectors at the equally spaced surface points specified by the CHEBFUN2 Z. We use Z to map a uniform grid.
 F should be